-In San Francisco’s Moscone West convention center, Microsoft began their annual Build developer conference announcing that they are making available Windows licences for free for smartphones and small tablets.
-This will allow mobile phone and devices manufacturers to offer Windows for their phone and mini tablets without being required to pay a licensing fee per device to Microsoft.
+In San Francisco’s Moscone West convention center, Microsoft began their annual Build developer conference announcing that they are making available Windows licenses for free for smartphones and small tablets.
+This will allow mobile phone and device manufacturers to offer Windows for their phone and mini tablets without being required to pay a licensing fee per device to Microsoft.

-The Build conference is one of the most popular events in technology and the ticket for the 2014 version, which is taking place in the first week of April, sold out since January 15th 2014.¬†¬† Microsoft’s executive vice president Terry Myerson marked the beginning of the conference declaring that the idea of giving away Windows licences for free is aimed to enable developers to promote their applications to more customers and to reach more phone and small tablet users.
+The Build conference is one of the most popular events in technology and the ticket for the 2014 version, which is taking place in the first week of April, sold out since January 15th, 2014.
+Microsoft’s executive vice president Terry Myerson marked the beginning of the conference declaring that the idea of giving away Windows licenses for free is aimed to enable developers to promote their applications to more customers and to reach more phone and small tablet users.

 While the announcement means that Microsoft is willing to offer their Windows mobile version for free, they will continue charging for their Windows desktop software which is the core of their billionaire earnings.
 The decision not to charge for Windows Phone, can be explained by the fact that this software has not been as successful as the leaders of this market: iOS and Android.